tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ---

-We are going to start to use a few operators that may be familiar from C or Java, some are JS specific.
+We are going to start to use a few operators that may be familiar from C or Java, some are JS-specific.
 Here’s a cheatsheet:

 <div class="cheatsheet" markdown="1">